collective/volto-educal-theme/README.md

    You can refer the change [here](https://github.com/avimishra18/volto_educal/blob/main/src/theme.js).

 1. [Bootstrap](https://github.com/plone/volto#bootstrap-the-plone-api-backend) the Plone API backend.
 Alternatively, you can visit the [official documentation](https://docs.plone.org/manage/installing/index.html) for other installation options.
+1. Run `yarn` to install the node modules. 📦
 1. Run `yarn start` command to start the volto server! 🍻

 ## Screenshot 📸